IngoHHacks/WECCL/README.md

 ## Disclaimer

-WECCl is not officially supported by MDickie.
+WECCL is not officially supported by MDickie.
 Updates may cause it to break.
 Use at your own risk.
 Make sure to backup your save files.
-WECCL collects anonymous usage data to help improve the mod.
+WECCL collects anonymous data to help improve the mod.
 This can be disabled in the config file by setting `DataSharingLevel` to `None` (or `Basic` for reduced data collection).
 Data is anonymous and only contains information about state of the mod(s) and the game in case of errors.
 If data sharing set to Full, a unique ID is generated and stored locally.
 There is no way to identify you from this ID.
 It only serves to prevent duplicate data.